 - Environmental tests: AS55678 describes a large set of environmental conditions that the tag needs to endure.
 The performance of the tag should not degrade during the tests.

 - Memory testing: The memory of an aerospace tag is organized differently compared to a typical label.
 As a result, there is a need to have good visibility to the tag memory contents.

-If you are interested to learn more, please download our application note below or send me an email and let’s talk more!
+If you are interested to learn more, please download our application note below or contact us, and let’s talk more!